Nick Gwiazdowski

 Nickolos Edward Gwiazdowski (born December 30, 1992) is an American freestyle wrestler and graduated folkstyle wrestler.
-A two-time NCAA Division I National Champion for the North Carolina State Wolfpack, Gwiazdowski has won two bronze medals at the World Championships and has captured a Pan American Games title and two Pan American Championships for Team USA.
+A two-time NCAA Division I National Champion for the North Carolina State Wolfpack, Gwiazdowski has won two bronze medals at the World Championships, a Pan American Games title, and two Pan American championships for Team USA.

 High school career

-He was a 2 time NYSPHSAA (New York) Division II state champion for Duanesburg High School, where he went 50-0 as a senior, and managed to not have a single opponent go the entire match with him.
-He received the Dave Schultz and Wade Schalles Awards at the end of the season.
+He was a two-time NYSPHSAA Division II state champion for Duanesburg High School in Delanson, New York, where he went 50-0 as a senior and managed to not have a single opponent go the entire match with him.
+He received the Dave Schultz and Junior Schalles Awards at the end of the season.

 College career

-Nick earned All-American honors as a true freshman at Binghamton University in 2012 (8th at 285).
+Nick earned All-American honors as a true freshman at Binghamton University in 2012 (8th at 285 lb).
 He then transferred to North Carolina State University and redshirted the 2012-13 season to preserve his NCAA eligibility.
 While there he was then a three-time All-American for the Wolfpack, twice a national champion (2014 & 2015) and once a runner-up (2016), while competing at the 285 lb. heavyweight division.
 He lost his last match to eventual Olympic gold medalist Kyle Snyder.